Jackyjjc/p2p-monopoly-money/ARCHITECTURE.md

 - Allows a user to:
   1. Enter a display name.
   2. Choose to **Create a New Game** (and become Admin).
-  3. Join an existing game with an **Admin’s peerId**.
+  3. Join an existing game with an **Admin's peerId**.

 **Key Elements**:
 - **Username input** field (local state or global context).
 - **Create New Game** button → triggers creating a new `GameState` and generating a new `peerId` via `PeerService`.
-- **Join Existing Game** button → prompts user to enter the admin’s peerId, attempts connection via `PeerService`.
+- **Join Existing Game** button → prompts user to enter the admin's peerId, attempts connection via `PeerService`.
 - Basic connection status indicator to show readiness from the `PeerService`.

 **State/Props**:
-- State for “displayName” text.
+- State for "displayName" text.
 - Optional error/notification states (e.g., connection error).

 ---